NytroRST/ShellcodeCompiler/README.md

 2. It is not possible to use pointers or buffers
 3. It is not possible to declare variables

+All these limitations will be fixed as soon as possible.
+However, many other limitations will exist.
+This is an Alpha version.
+Please report any bugs or suggestions.

 # Changelog
 1. It uses now Keystone Engine to assemble the shellcode: http://www.keystone-engine.org/